lohiermichael/web-developement-bootcamp/section_35:yelpcamp:adding_authentication/v6/readme.md

 4. Serialize and deserialize
 5. Add in the get route for the register
 6. Make the view
+7. Add in the post route for the register

+# 15. Auth Pt.
+3: Register

+* Add login routes
+* Add login template

+## Steps
+1. Add in the get route for the register
+2. Make the view
-6. Add in the post route for the register
+3. Add in the post route for the register